 Mark F. Schinsky, M.D., FAAOS has the extensive experience to treat and manage various disorders of the hip and knee, including arthritis and osteoporosis.
 His expertise includes minimally invasive total joint replacement, outpatient total joint surgery, partial hip and knee replacement, complex and revision hip and knee replacement surgery, cruciate-retaining knee replacement, patient-specific cutting blocks, viscosupplementation for arthritis, and regenerative medicine therapy.
-Dr. Schinsky is also the Director of the Rush Copley Osteoporosis Clinic – managing patients overall bone health.
+Dr. Schinsky also manages osteoporosis and patients’ overall bone health.

 Learn more about the services Dr. Schinsky offers below:

 Total joint replacement is a surgical procedure in which the damaged cartilage and bone are removed and replaced with artificial components called implants.

 In a minimally invasive joint replacement, the surgery is performed through one or two smaller incisions rather than a single long incision as in the traditional approach.